Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Experimental Details and Additional Results

 \subsection{Fixed-Checkpoint Sample-Size Sensitivity}

 To isolate inference-time sample-size effects from retraining, we keep one frozen \ours{} checkpoint and vary $n$ at fixed dimension $d=50$.
 We use two block-MI benchmarks.
 The Gaussian AR(1) case is a useful sanity check in which the Gaussian baseline is correctly strongest; even there, \ours{} bias shrinks steadily with sample size, from $+0.661$ at $n=1000$ to $-0.019$ at $n=100000$.
 The more informative non-Gaussian case is a Clayton-chain benchmark with true block MI $0.640$ nats.
 There, \ours{} absolute MI error drops from $0.661$ at $n=1000$ to $0.079$ at $n=10000$, $0.014$ at $n=30000$, and $0.021$ at $n=100000$, corresponding to relative errors of $12.4\%$, $2.2\%$, and $3.3\%$.
 The neural MI baselines added for comparison are faster but materially less accurate in this regime: InfoNCE is at $18.3\%$, $19.9\%$, and $19.6\%$ relative error at $n=10000$, $30000$, and $100000$, while MINE is near $29\%$ throughout; KSG remains above $56\%$, and the Gaussian baseline stays around $19$--$23\%$.
 Runtime still crosses over against KSG: at $n=10000$, $30000$, and $100000$, \ours{} takes $15.3$, $41.6$, and $139.1$ s, versus $20.9$, $130.3$, and $1359.2$ s for KSG, while MINE and InfoNCE take about $1.0$ s and $3.7$ s.
-Figure~\ref{fig:mi_sample_size_clayton_appendix} focuses on $n \geq 1000$, which is the more practically relevant regime at $d=50$; the released numeric summary still includes the extreme low-data points $n=100$ and $300$.
+Figure~\ref{fig:mi_sample_size_clayton_appendix} gives the full error-and-runtime sensitivity; the main text uses Figure~\ref{fig:info_results_composite}(b) for the older dimension-sweep comparison.
 We present this as a sensitivity study of a fixed pretrained estimator, not as a universal small-$n$ advantage claim.